 \subsection{Correlations}

 We examine correlations between evaluation metrics to identify metric independence.
-On EHRNoteQA and EHR-DS-QA across all non-exclude settings (Figure~\ref{fig:correlation_matrix}) and long-context high LLM Correctness non-exclude settings (Figure~\ref{fig:correlation_matrix_long}), LLM evaluation metrics exhibited strong inter-correlations and METEOR and BERTScore were highly correlated.
+On EHRNoteQA and EHR-DS-QA across all non-exclude settings (Figure~\ref{fig:correlation_matrix}) as well as across long-context high LLM Correctness non-exclude settings (Figure~\ref{fig:correlation_matrix_long}), LLM-as-a-judge evaluation metrics exhibit strong inter-correlations while METEOR and BERTScore are highly correlated.
 Although the above correlations remain high, they are less pronounced for the long-context high LLM Correctness setting of Figure~\ref{fig:correlation_matrix_long}.
-In general all metrics are less correlated for the longer context setting.
+In general all metrics are less correlated for the long-context high LLM Correctness setting.